abhishekkumar62000/Amazon-Sales-Data-Analysis/README.md

-# Amazon-Sales-Data-Analysis
+# Python_Amazon_Sales_Analysis

-Amazon Sales Data Analysis:---->
+Python project for beginners- Analyze Amazon sales data to check the buyers preferred choice in the sales